NLC inaugurates Trade Union Information Guide for migrant workers - Realnews Magazine

 According to him, migration represents a growing challenge as Nigeria occupies an important position in the migration landscape in Africa.

-“The Ministry recognises the need for better management of organised labour migration in view of its contributions to the economic and social development of the country.
+“The Ministry recognises the need for better management of organised labour migration in view of its contributions to the

-“This is also as well as to combat the increasing challenges of irregular migration, exploitative practices, forced labour, smuggling, human trafficking and protection of the right of migrant workers through the trade union voice,’’ he said.

-Also, Vanessa Phala, ILO Country Director to Nigeria said that the ILO, under the Fairway Project, had collaborated in the implementation and development of the information guide form migrants.